docksal/docksal/docs/troubleshooting.md

-# Troubleshooting.
+# Troubleshooting

 Some common problems using Docksal and ways to resolve them.

+<a name="issue-01"></a>
 ## Issue 1.
 Failed creating Docksal virtual machine on Windows

 ```